EPA to limit toxic ‘forever chemicals’ in drinking water

 The EPA recently made $2 billion available to states to get rid of contaminants such as PFAS and will release billions more in coming years.
 The agency also is providing technical support to smaller communities that will soon be forced to install treatments systems, and there’s funding in the 2021 infrastructure law for water system upgrades.

-But still, it will be expensive for utilities to install new equipment, and the burden will be especially tough for small towns with fewer resources.
+Still, it will be expensive for utilities to install new equipment, and the burden will be especially tough for small towns with fewer resources.

 “This is a problem that has been handed over to utilities through no fault of their own,” said Sri Vedachalam, director of water equity and climate resilience at Environmental Consulting & Technology Inc.